markbucklin/thesis/content/_link_to_slides.md

 - However, the videos of their brains are quite pretty and fun to watch... for the first 40-50 hours... then they not only become boring to watch, but it is increasingly more difficult to do anything with them, because packing them on the university servers leads to progressive IT-panic

 ---

 #### Acknowledgements

 The support and patience I have received from my committee has gone far beyond what should be expected of anyone.
 I can't thank you enough.
 - Xue Han, Ph.D.
 - Jerome Mertz, Ph.D.
-- Ian Davison, Ph.D.
+- Ian Davis, Ph.D.
 - David Boas, Ph.D.
-- Kamal Sen, Ph.D.
+- Dr. Kamal Sen, Ph.D.

-_Special Thanks_
+*Special Thanks*

-Dr. Vickery Trinkaus-Randall Dr. Steven Borkan MD/Ph.D.
+Dr. Vickery Trinkaus-Randall
+Dr. Steven Borkan
+MD/Ph.D.
 Co-Directors

-_Susie_
+*Susie*

 For unconditional support at all hours!